usc-isi-i2/dig-age-extractor/README.md

 # dig-age-extractor

-extract age information, from 18 to 50, from text
+extract age information, from 18 to 50, from text.